plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 The complete Jivs SimpleDom HTML examples select default presentations supplied by the guide.
 These defaults produce a working validation UI and provide a useful starting point.

-Later sections also show alternatives, particularly under [Present a Field Error Display](#present-a-field-error-display).
+Later sections also show alternatives, particularly under [Presentation for a Field Error Display](#presentation-for-a-field-error-display).
 For example, an application might present Error Messages inline, through an icon, in a tooltip, or with a component supplied by its UI library.

 Use the default presentation first or select the alternatives appropriate for your application.
 You do not need to implement every presentation shown in the guide.